Content from Read case data

 Introduction

-In the process of analyzing outbreak data, it’s essential to ensure that the dataset is clean, curated, standardized, and valid to facilitate accurate and reproducible analysis.
+In the process of analyzing outbreak data, it’s essential to ensure that the dataset is clean, curated, standardized, and validated.
+This will ensure that analysis is accurate (i.e. you are analysing what you think you are analysing) and reproducible (i.e. if someone wants to go back and repeat your analysis steps with your code, you can be confident they will get the same results).
 This episode focuses on cleaning epidemics and outbreaks data using the cleanepi package, For demonstration purposes, we’ll work with a simulated dataset of Ebola cases.

 R